abhivir-42/ai-data-science/implementation-plans/uagents-adaptation-plan.md

 1. Run the interaction demo
 2. Note the agent addresses displayed in the console
 3. These addresses can be used by other uAgents to communicate with our agents
 4. Cleanup is handled automatically when the script is terminated with Ctrl+C

+## Compatibility Notes

+This implementation is compatible with:
+- uagents-adapter 0.2.1 (current version)
+- Future versions should also work with the flexible import structure
+- Handles version-specific differences in API naming and module organization